nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 ### Cleanup

-Backup the `ca.p12` keystore file as it will be needed during the next keys rotation.
+Store the `ca.p12` keystore file securely which will be needed during the next keys rotation since it can be used to sign new certificates.
+It shouldn't be left around in the _generate-nuodb-certs_ helper pod, locally, or copied to all NuoDB pods.

 Remove the helper pod used to generate certificates and the local copy of the keystore files: